 There are several trails in Tierra del Fuego National park of varying levels.
 We took the day to combine a few of them to hit some beautiful spots in the park.
 Most of the park is very well marked, making it easy to find your way around.
 This informational packet contains a map.

-The trail began to stray away from Lapataia Bay towards the visitor’s center.
-The area near the visitor’s center offers beautiful views of the Lapataia River and Acigami Lake, a gift shop, public restrooms, and dining.
+The trail began to stray away from Lapataia Bay towards the Alakush visitor’s center.
+The area near the visitor’s center offers beautiful views of the Lapataia River and Acigami Lake and the building contains a gift shop, public restrooms, and dining.
 From there, we headed across the Lapataia River.
-Fall colors, snowcapped peaks, and calm waters that reflected the scenery surrounded us.
+We were surrounded by fall colors, snowcapped peaks, and calm waters that reflected the scenery surrounded us.

 We headed towards Laguna Verde, then Laguna Negra, walking through an old bog.
 Both of these pretty lakes are only a short ways from the main trail, making for a quick and easy detour.
 The trail then brought us back to the coast of Lapataia Bay where the shuttle stop was.
 We had some extra time before the shuttle arrived, so we walked the boarded paths near Arias Port.